pulumi/docs/content/blog/enforcing-and-automatically-tagging-aws-resources/index.md

 ![Tag Policy Succeeded](./tag-policy-succeed.png)

-This is great &mdash; we can now rest assured that all taggable AWS resources will be tagged before we actually provision them.
-But it sure is tedious to need to remember to add these tags to every resource and then get policy violations errors anytime we forget.
-One of the advantages of using Infrastructure as Code is that we can automate injection of these tags.
+This is great &mdash; we can now rest assured that all taggable AWS resources will be tagged before we provision them.
+But it sure is tedious to add these tags to every resource and then get policy violations errors anytime we forget.
+One of the advantages of using Infrastructure as Code is that we can automate the injection of these tags.

 To do that, let's write a function that detects taggable resources and merges in automatic tags: